 The anti-fructose crowd, using their one sided tool, wanted to champion a perfect sugar alternative.
 So they looked for the sweetener with the lowest fructose score.

-In walks brown rice syrup.
+In walks rice malt syrup.
 Also known as rice malt syrup or several other combinations of the words brown, rice, malt and syrup.
-Brown rice syrup contains 0% fructose.
+Rice malt syrup contains 0% fructose.
 Yayyyyyyyy (the bloggers yell).

 "I wonder if we can get paid to criticise all other sugar alternatives and endorse a rice malt brand?
 Yep, we can."

 And so almost every health food blog naively promotes this sugar alternative without first examining it as a product.
 They see it promoted by bigger influencers and just repeat it's populated benefits.
 No questions asked.